 After the penalty time has passed, robot will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.

 A referee can waive the penalty if the robot was accidentally pushed out of bounds by an opposing robot.
-In such a case, the referee may have to slightly push the robot back onto the Big field.
+In such a case, the referee will call "pushed out" and may slightly push the robot back onto the field.

 3. ROBOTS